mdreves/projux/README.md

 by just adding a number (2 in this case) to the end of the command to have it work in another session group.
 In the second terminal we will run:

-        $ project attach foo 2
+        $ projux attach foo 2

 This will load the same project environment variables as the first terminal, but instead of attaching to the first window by default, it will attach to the second TMUX window (`build` in our example).
 These terminals can now operate independently.
-Using the `win` command (or TMUX itself) you can switch the second terminal to the first TMUX window (in which case you will get mirroring between the terminals), but switching out of that window to another will only effect the second terminal window and not the first (e.g. TMUX window switches
+Using the `win` subcommand (or TMUX itself) you can switch the second terminal to the first TMUX window (in which case you will get mirroring between the terminals), but switching out of that window to another will only effect the second terminal window and not the first (e.g. TMUX window switches